oconnor663/jacko.io/posts/async_one.md

 }
 ```

-Running three jobs, one at a time looks like this:
+Making a few calls to `foo` one at a time looks like this:

 ```rust
 LINK: Playground playground://async_playground/tokio.rs